Skip to main content

 • Prosecution will be considered where it is in the public interest to do so and in serious or blatant cases, or where other approaches have failed, or are likely to fail

-• Regard shall be had to the relevant legislation and codes of practice which protect the rights of the individual and guide enforcement action, (e.g. Human Rights Act 1998, Code for Crown Prosecutors)
+• Regard shall be had to the relevant legislation and codes of practice which protect the rights of the individual and guide enforcement action, (e.g. Human Rights Act 1998, Code for Crown Prosecutors);

 • The department will undertake its responsibilities with regard to antisocial behaviour with due regard to, and prioritizing safeguarding issues, and will have regard to the community trigger principles within the ASB, Crime and Policing Act.

-• The department recognises that the investigation of offences that are to the detriment of Blackpool consumers and businesses, and the utilisation of the powers given within the Proceeds of Crime Act 2002 (POCA), can make a significant contribution to the disruption of criminal enterprises through the use of money laundering investigation to complement and aid criminal investigations and through the recovery of criminal assets.
+• The department recognises that the investigation of offences that are to the detriment of Blackpool consumers and businesses, and the utilisation of the powers given within the Proceeds of Crime Act 2002 (POCA), can make a significant contribution to the disruption of criminal enterprises through the use of money laundering investigation to complement and aid criminal investigations and through the recovery of criminal

 Standards